 Which distributions are comprised by the shareholder model?

-The shareholder model applies to dividend and similar distributions from:
+The shareholder model applies to dividends and similar distributions from:

 - private and public limited companies

-- savings banks and other self-supporting financial undertakings
+- savings banks and other independent financing enterprises

 - mutual insurance companies

 The shareholder model entails that dividends and gains, after deduction of an allowance of a deduction for risk-free return, are taxable as ordinary income.
 In calculating taxable dividends/gains, the terms "deduction for risk-free return", "basis for deduction for risk-free return" and "risk-free interest rate" are used.